A 1975 Roosevelt Dime Worth $350,000? Here’s How To Tell If You Have One Of These Rare Dimes

 Apparently, at least a couple of these dimes (and maybe more!) escaped from the Mint before anyone could do something about them.

-What To Look For On A 1975 Dime
+Details To Look For On Your 1975 Dimes

 Does your 1975 Roosevelt dime look something like the one in this photo?

-If so, unfortunately it’s NOT the 1975 N0-S Roosevelt dime.
-It’s a regular, Philadelphia Mint 1975 Roosevelt dime.
+If so, then it’s NOT the 1975 No-S Roosevelt dime.
+It is a regular, Philadelphia Mint 1975 Roosevelt dime.

 You see, all Roosevelt dimes made at the Philadelphia Mint prior to 1980 have no “P” mintmark.
 This is totally normal.